Alan Cantor, M.D., Ph.D.

 Alan Cantor aims to understand the gene regulatory mechanisms involved in normal blood cell development, and to understand how their dysregulation leads to human blood disorders.

-The Cantor lab is focused on further elucidating the transcriptional mechanisms that regulate normal hematopoiesis and how they may be perturbed in certain inherited platelet disorders and hematologic malignancies.
-They are also interested in understanding the mechanisms that regulate human developmental globin gene switching, and applying this to the treatment of beta-hemoglobinopathies such as sickle cell anemia and beta-thalassemia.
-Cantor and his colleagues are specifically interested in the role of GATA, FOG, RUNX and ETS family transcription factors.
+The Cantor lab is focused on further elucidating the transcriptional mechanisms that regulate normal hematopoiesis and how they are perturbed in certain leukemia predisposition disorders.
+Cantor and his colleagues are specifically interested in hematopoietic stem cells, the megakaryocyte lineage and the role of GATA, RUNX and ETS family transcription factors.
+Recent work has also focused on the bone marrow microenvironment.

 The Cantor laboratory takes a number of approaches to these studies:

-1. proteomic techniques to isolate and characterize multiprotein complexes involving these factors;
+- proteomic techniques to isolate and characterize multiprotein complexes involving these transcription factors;

-2. chromatin immunoprecipitation coupled to high throughput DNA sequencing (ChIP-seq) to identify sites occupied by these transcription factors across the genome;
+- chromatin immunoprecipitation coupled to high throughput DNA sequencing (CUT&RUN) to identify sites occupied by these transcription factors across the genome;

-4. ShRNA-mediated gene knock down experiments in primary human CD34+-derived cells; and
+- gene/base editing in primary human CD34+-derived cells;

-5. human genetic analysis of families with inherited thromboctyopenias and predisposition to leukemia.
+- human genetic analysis of families with inherited thromboctyopenias and predisposition to leukemia;